MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 localization_priority: Priority
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with information about the implications of Windows 7 end of support on Office 365 ProPlus."
+description: "Provides Office admins with information about the implications of Windows 7 end of support on Microsoft 365 Apps."
 ---

-# Windows 7 end of support and Office 365 ProPlus
+# Windows 7 end of support and Microsoft 365 Apps

 > [!IMPORTANT]
 > - Support for Windows 7 ended on January 14, 2020.
 [Learn more](https://www.microsoft.com/microsoft-365/windows/end-of-windows-7-support)